Data File Compare

 *

-The following is an example of a Windows command file (or batch file) that will set the environment and execute (or run) the program.
+The following is an example of a Windows command file (ITP094W1.cmd) that will set the environment and execute (or run) the program.

 @echo OFF